-These days, just about everyone is doing their part to help protect our environment.
+Nowadays, just about everyone is doing their part to help protect our environment.
 People are “going green” by saving energy, driving hybrid cars, carpooling, recycling, and conserving water.
 In addition, they are not alone.
 Commercial buildings, apartment complexes, supermarkets, warehouses, hotels, and more are also taking the necessary steps to conserve resources and reduce their carbon footprint.

 There is a growing trend among small businesses to become more environmentally friendly.
 They are doing this by adding LED lighting to their facilities.
-Doing so enables small business owners to take advantage of some generous tax deductions.
+Doing so enables small business owners to take advantage of generous tax deductions.
 This Balboa Capital blog post discusses LED light tax deductions for businesses.